New Studies Show How Brain Imaging Can Help You

-In 1992 I attended an all-day lecture on “Brain SPECT Imaging in Psychiatry,” given by physicians at Creighton University and sponsored by the American Psychiatric Association.
-The experience was amazing and the results they shared mirrored my own early experience with SPECT.
+In 1992, Dr. Daniel Amen, our founder, attended an all-day lecture on “Brain SPECT Imaging in Psychiatry.”
+It was put on by physicians at Creighton University.
+The experience was amazing to him and the results that were shared mirrored his own early experience with SPECT imaging.

 We are thrilled to see the progress in this field.
 We have been using brain SPECT imaging to help understand and treat our patients for the past 25 years, and have published or presented more than 70 scientific studies validating its use.

 The results of these studies repeatedly demonstrate the value of brain SPECT imaging for evaluating brain function, clarifying diagnoses, guiding treatment decisions, and measuring the effectiveness of treatment strategies.

 SPECT can help with the diagnosis and treatment of a variety of conditions, such as:

 • Traumatic brain injury/concussions

 • Behavioral problems